medhan-sh/pwn.college_medhansh1/Pondering paths/C2-Program and absolute paths.md

 ## What I learned

-1. One can run a command regardless of their current position if you know the absolute path to it
+1. One can run a command regardless of their current position if you know the absolute path to it .
-2. Unlike the first challenge command was inside the root directory, the command was in another challenge directory       which was inside root directory /challenge/run
+2. Unlike the first challenge where command was inside the root directory, the command was in another challenge           directory which was inside root directory /challenge/run .

 ## References